dream-gcm/usermanual/source/Chapter3.md

 ---
 ## 3.4 `jobs`directory
 This is where you’ll spend a lot of your time.
-We’ve already had a look at the job script to run the model in chapter 2, and we’ll go into much more detail in chapter 4.
+We’ve already had a look at the job script to run the model in [Chapter 2](https://dreamusermanual.readthedocs.io/en/latest/Chapter2.html), and we’ll go into much more detail in [Chapter 4](https://dreamusermanual.readthedocs.io/en/latest/Chapter4.html).
 Here’s just an overview of the files in this directory.

 * `runmodel_v8.1.ksh` - your basic script for running the model multirun.ksh - a bog standard script to sequentially run several experiments - edit at will.

 * `makefrc.ksh` - the script for making forcing files _fbs and _fcm.
 How to do this is explained in Chapter 4 section 2.
-It calls fortran routines: calcfrc_T31.f or calcfrc_T42.f.
+It calls fortran routines: `calcfrc_T31.f` or `calcfrc_T42.f`.

-* `makefrc_cyc.ksh` - calculating a forcing function with an annual cycle is a protracted and elaborate business, see Chapter 4 section 2iv and Appendix B section 8 .
-This script is only part of the procedure, along with fortran routines: calcfrc_cycADV.f and calcfrc_cycTEND.f
+* `makefrc_cyc.ksh` - calculating a forcing function with an annual cycle is a protracted and elaborate business, see [Chapter 4, Section 2d](https://dreamusermanual.readthedocs.io/en/latest/Chapter4.html#d-forcing-a-simple-gcm-with-an-annual-cycle) and [Appendix B, section 7](https://dreamusermanual.readthedocs.io/en/latest/AppendixB.html#b7-forcing-the-annual-cycle) .
+This script is only part of the procedure, along with fortran routines: `calcfrc_cycADV.f` and `calcfrc_cycTEND.f`.

 * `makefed.ksh` - if you want to diagnose the transient eddy part of the forcing, it is the difference between a _fbs file and an `_fcm` file (see Appendix B).
 This script works it out using `calcfed.f`.